-Lots of post-its on a wall.
+Lots of sticky notes on a wall.

 Affinity Diagrams: How to Cluster Your Ideas and Reveal Insights